housecurve/housecurve.github.io/docs/tuning/equalization.md

 ![equalization start](/assets/img/equalizer_start.png "Adjust until measurement within target curve band")

 Adjust the audio system in small steps, collecting the same measurements after each change.
 [Saved measurements](../manual/plot_setup.md#saved-measurement) are helpful for seeing the effect of an adjustment as can be seen below.
-You can also take a look at the [Automatic Equalization](#automatic-equalization) screen to see what HouseCurve would equalize (based on the saved measurement).
+You can also take a look at the [Equalize Tool](#automatic-equalization) to see what HouseCurve would equalize (based on the saved measurement).

 ![equalization changed](/assets/img/equalizer_changed.png "Save measurements to see what adjustment did")